Catalyst Acceleration for Gradient-Based Non-Convex Optimization: Abstract

 \section{Abstract}

 We introduce a generic scheme to solve nonconvex optimization problems using gradient-based algorithms originally designed for minimizing convex functions.
-When the objective is convex, the proposed approach enjoys the same properties as the Catalyst approach of Lin et al.~\cite{catalyst}.
-When the objective is nonconvex, it achieves the best known convergence rate to stationary points for first-order methods.
-Specifically, the proposed algorithm does not require knowledge about the convexity of the objective; yet, it obtains an overall worst-case efficiency of $\tilde{O}(\varepsilon^{-2})$ and, if the function is convex, the complexity reduces to the near-optimal rate $\tilde{O}(\varepsilon^{-2/3})$.
-We conclude the paper by showing promising experimental results obtained by applying the proposed approach to SVRG and SAGA for sparse matrix factorization and for learning neural networks.
+Even though these methods may originally require convexity to operate, the proposed approach allows one to use them on weakly convex objectives, which covers a large class of non-convex functions typically appearing in machine learning and signal processing.
+In general, the scheme is guaranteed to produce a stationary point with a worst-case efficiency typical of first-order methods, and when the objective turns out to be convex, it automatically accelerates in the sense of Nesterov and achieves near-optimal convergence rate in function values.
+These properties are achieved without assuming any knowledge about the convexity of the objective, by automatically adapting to the unknown weak convexity constant.
+We conclude the paper by showing promising experimental results obtained by applying our approach to incremental algorithms such as SVRG and SAGA for sparse matrix factorization and for learning neural networks.